po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

   * ☝️ If there's a `max-width`, is there also a `min-width`?

   * 🙋 Yes!
-Ultimately, you'd want to use `min-width` and design for a "mobile-first" approach, but it's a bit easier to learn media queries taking a "desktop-first" approach and using `max-width` instead.
+Ultimately, you'd want to use `min-width` and design for a "mobile-first" approach, but it's easier to learn media queries taking a "desktop-first" approach and using `max-width` instead.
+Although we use `max-width` here, you'll likely see `min-width` used in some future activities as well.

   * ☝️ How would we build the next activity?